Skip to main content

 Reflection

 You have now seen the intricate biological pathways that connect your internal hormonal state to the rhythm of your heart.
-The information presented here is a map, detailing the known territories where your and cardiovascular function intersect.
+The information presented here is a map, detailing the known territories where your endocrine system and cardiovascular function intersect.
 It provides a framework for understanding why you feel what you feel, grounding your experience in the clear language of physiology.

 This knowledge transforms the conversation about your health.
 The sensations you experience are valid data points, reflecting the dynamic state of your internal environment.